bogaudio/BogaudioModules/README.md

 #### UMIX

 A 3HP unity mixer, usable with CV (e.g. combining triggers) or audio.
 Up to 8 inputs are summed to the output.
-Saturation (soft clipping) is applied to the output at +/-12 volts; the LEVEL knob allows attenuation of the mix before the saturation is applied.
+Saturation (soft clipping) is applied to the output, which limits it to around +/-11V; the LEVEL knob allows attenuation of the mix before the saturation is applied.

 The context (right-click) menu has an option to average, rather than sum, the inputs.

+A second context menu option, "CV mode", disables the saturation, which allows for precise summing (or averaging) of CVs.
+In this case the output is hard-clipped at +/-12V.

 #### MATRIX88